Cheapest Car Insurance Rates for September 2021

 Can I buy one day car insurance?

 In some cases, yes.
 You’ll need to talk to the insurance company to see if they’re willing to issue you a one-day policy.
+If you're planning some fun stuff on vacation for example, that involves using a vehicle then you'll need insurance coverage.

 What happens if I stop paying my car insurance?